 Faculty of Medicine, Nursing and Health Sciences Research Degrees Office: telephone +61 3 9905 4313; email med-research.degrees@ monash.edu or visit http://www.med.monash.edu.au/pgrad/research/

 (b.) submit for assessment a thesis of not more than 70,000 words on the program of research which meets the requirements of the examiners.
 The thesis should embody the results of the candidate's investigation, which demonstrates independence of thought and the candidate's ability to carry out research in that discipline.
 Submission of the thesis based on or partially based on conjointly published or unpublished work may be permitted.

-Students may apply to upgrade to PhD candidature after a defined period (usually 9-12 months candidature (full-time or equivalent), provided that satisfactory progress has been made and certain conditions are met.
+Students may apply to upgrade to PhD candidature after a defined period (usually 9-12 months candidature full-time or equivalent), provided that satisfactory progress has been made and certain conditions are met.

 Master of Biomedical Science